 To perform a repeated start, SDA is allowed to go high while SCL is low, SCL is allowed to go high, and then SDA is brought low again while SCL is high.
-Because there was no stop condition on the bus, the previous communication wasn’t truly completed and the current master maintains control of the bus.
+Because there was no stop condition on the bus, the previous communication wasn't truly completed and the current controller maintains control of the bus.

 At this point, the next message can begin transmission.
 The syntax of this new message is the same as any other message--an address frame followed by data frames.
 Any number of repeated starts is allowed, and the controller will maintain control of the bus until it issues a stop condition.

 At times, the controller's data rate will exceed the peripheral's ability to provide that data.
 This can be because the data isn't ready yet (for instance, the peripheral hasn't completed an analog-to-digital conversion yet) or because a previous operation hasn't yet completed (say, an EEPROM which hasn't completed writing to non-volatile memory yet and needs to finish that before it can service other requests).